A superannuation entity must be set up correctly – in line with the superannuation legislation – to be entitled to an ABN.

 Your SMSF needs to be set up correctly before you apply for an ABN.
-You'll generally need the assistance of a qualiﬁed, licensed professional to set up an SMSF.
+You'll generally need help from a qualiﬁed, licensed professional to set up an SMSF.
 We also strongly recommend that you complete a trustee education course before you set up your SMSF.

-You can apply for an ABN along with a tax file number (TFN) as part of registering your fund with the ATO.
-Your fund will be eligible for tax concessions, and can receive contributions and rollovers after it is registered with the ATO.
+You can apply for an ABN and a tax file number (TFN) when you register your fund with the ATO.
+Your fund will be eligible for tax concessions and can receive contributions and rollovers after it is registered with the ATO.

 A super fund that is regulated by APRA must have a trustee with a registrable superannuation entity licence.

-A super fund is non-regulated if it has not made an election to be regulated by APRA or the ATO.
+A super fund is non-regulated if it hasn't chosen to be regulated by APRA or the ATO.

-If a super fund intends to be regulated, it will need to apply as an SMSF or an APRA-regulated super fund.
+If a super fund wants to be regulated, it will need to apply as an SMSF or an APRA-regulated super fund.